 - The patient’s reason for refusal of the recommended care.

 If the patient returns for further treatment, continue to:

-- Advise the patient about the condition and risks as long as the condition continues to exist and the patient continues to refuse treatment.
+- Advise the patient about the condition and risks, as long as the condition exists and the patient refuses treatment.

 - Advise the patient if other conditions may be affected by their continued refusal of the recommended treatment.

-- Note that the patient continues to refuse the recommended treatment.
+- Document that the patient continued to refuse the recommended treatment.